Obscurely/falion/docs/template/MANUAL.md

 ### Discord Server (line 7)

-Ideally you should have a link a server/group on something like discord on matrix.
+Ideally you should have a link a server/group on something like discord or matrix.
 Discord would be preferred since is more used.

 ### Email (line 12)